 Our admissions system is simple and open: we educate as many students as we can and select them through a blind lottery with no admission requirements, tests or fees.
 There is no possible way for us to “cherry pick” students through the blind-lottery process.
-Achievement First public charter schools are equal-opportunity, open-access schools.
-The result is that our schools look as much as possible like the neighborhoods in which they are located.
-For example, 78 percent of our students in New Haven receive free or reduced lunch, compared to 78 percent in the city as a whole.
-Across all Achievement First schools in Connecticut and New York, more than 98 percent of our students are African American or Latino, and 90 percent of our high school graduates are the first in their families to attend college.
+The result is that our schools look much like the neighborhoods in which they are located.
+For example, 89 percent of Connecticut students receive free or reduced-price lunch, compared to 86 percent of students in our host districts.
+Across Achievement First schools in Connecticut and New York, more than 98 percent of our students are African American or Latino, and 90 percent of our high school graduates are the first in their families to attend college.
 That doesn’t mean our job is done.
-We work hard to make sure that our schools reflect and serve the diversity of our communities, actively recruiting and working with the parents of special-needs, English-language-learner and other historically underserved children throughout the lottery process.
+We work hard to make sure that our schools reflect and serve the diversity of our communities, actively recruiting and working with the parents of English Language Learners, students who have special needs and other historically underserved children throughout the lottery process.

 Achievement First students have a proven track record of success, outpacing their district and state peers on assessment tests.
 Due to this accomplishment, critics have suggested that our schools are selecting students who have more engaged parents or fewer risk factors than their community peers.
 This is simply not true.
 Our students aren’t handpicked; they are selected based on blind lotteries without admission tests or fees.
 All students, including those who have special needs or are classified as English Language Learners, have an equal chance of gaining enrollment.